codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

 are not checked, meaning that if you do make them, your program may crash, corrupt memory, or exhibit other unpredictable behaviors.
-Moreover, these mistakes can be exploited by an attacker to take control of the execution of the processus running your program, and this represents both the most common and the most severe kind of security vulnerabilities.
+Moreover, these mistakes can be exploited by an attacker to take control of your program, and this represents both the most common and the most severe kind of security vulnerabilities.

 Thus, it is important to ensure that your program is free from these undefined behaviors.
-Providing tools that do this in a practical way is one of the main purposes behind the development of [Codex](https://codex.top), a sound static analyzer based on abstract interpretation.
+Providing tools that do this practically is one of the main purposes behind the development of [Codex](https://codex.top), a sound static analyzer based on abstract interpretation.
 The paper focuses on particular method that can ensure spatial memory safety of C or binary programs almost